-We design digital products for the benefit of others.
-To do that, we need to understand who those others are and their unique needs, desires, and behaviors.
+We design products to benefit users.
+That’s why it is necessary to understand their needs, desires, and behaviors.
 A comprehensive design strategy balances user needs with considerations around the technology, business models, societal and economic impact, and other factors.
 In this section, we focus on understanding the users better.

-In short, user research helps teams create better products in a more focused and efficient manner.
+User research helps teams efficiently create better and more focused products

 User research creates data from the start and end points of our efforts.
 Products are created because there are specific unaddressed needs, then they go through development and finally back in the hands of the target audience for use and evaluation.
 We are often too occupied with the complexities of development, but the real measure of success is whether users’ needs are satisfied.